 Wrongful Death Compensation and Emotional Distress Claims

 It is important to note that New Jersey’s wrongful death law does not provide that the deceased’s survivors can recover money for emotional suffering and anguish.
-They can only recover money for explicit losses they suffered due to their death, such as medical bills and lost work income.
+They can only recover money for explicit losses they suffered due to the death, such as medical expenses, medical bills, and lost work income.
+The goal of a wrongful death claim is to obtain compensation and ensure rightful compensation for survivors, covering all financial losses resulting from the incident.

 However, you may be able to recover money for pain, suffering, and emotional distress through an emotional distress claim.
+The financial burden that wrongful death imposes on families can be significant, making it important to pursue all available legal remedies.
 If you or one of your family members witnessed the death of the deceased via accident or intentional act, you could file an emotional distress claim against the at-fault party.
 This claim would be in addition to any wrongful death claim one might bring for pecuniary damages.

 Wrongful Death vs. Survival Action Claims in New Jersey: What’s the Difference?